Virtua Fighter (TV series): Licensing

 Virtua Fighter had been aired in various television stations in Argentina, Chile, Italy, Mexico, the Philippines and the Arabic part of the Middle East, dubbed in their national languages.
 The series had been licensed for distribution in North America by Anime Works.
 Due to falling sales, Anime Works had ended its distribution of the Virtua Fighter anime after dubbing 24 of the 35 episodes, and no other licensor would pick up the series until 2022 when Discotek Media announced they picked up the rights for the anime and will release it on Blu-Ray.
 This will include the first 24 episode that have the English dub while the rest will have Japanese translations.

 RetroCrush announced that the first season would be streamed with English subtitles provided.

 Reception

 Hanami Gumi had praised the Virtua Fighter anime series, calling it "one of the best among those anime series that had fighting-game origins".
 The review said that the show had a clear, non-confusing plot, along with good characterization and background music.
 Asian Stuff has praised the series for its plot, saying "the fights don't drag on and that it doesn't resort to repetitive tournament crap".

 An EX review had commented highly on Ryo Tanaka's character designs in the series, as they are "simple yet very effective in revealing the nature of the characters."

+Legacy

+A tie-in home exclusive game based on the series, Virtua Fighter Animation, was released in 1996.